System Integrity Protection Disabled

 Add new device posture policy

-The Add new device policy to macOS dialog appears.
+Coro displays the Add new device policy to macOS dialog.

 The System Integrity Protection Disabled device policy is currently supported for macOS devices.